 However, many experts believe it is a completely separate condition, with separate causes requiring separate treatment.

 Compulsive hoarding is also closely related to a number of other mental health disorders, including depression, dementia and social anxiety.
-In one study4, half of the participants suffering from compulsive hoarding tendencies also had depression.

 Get help for compulsive hoarding